AK6DN/rx02_emulator/README.md

 ## Validation ##

-Testing to date has been performed with a UNIBUS PDP-11/44 with each of an RX211 and an RX11, a UNIBUS PDP-11/34 with an RX211, and an OMNIBUS PDP-8m with an RX8E/RX28 so RX01/RX8E and RX02/RX28 configurations can be tested.
+Testing to date has been performed with a UNIBUS PDP-11/44 with each of an RX211 and an RX11, a UNIBUS PDP-11/34A with each of an RX211 and an RX11, and an OMNIBUS PDP-8m with an RX8E/RX28 so RX01/RX8E and RX02/RX28 configurations can be tested.
 I do not have access to RXV11 or RXV21 boards for testing (nor do I have an QBUS systems).
 Users have tested the emulator with QBUS RXV21 and RXV11 and provided positive feedback.

 I have personally tested and validated the following confgurations: